1996 Outstanding Contributions in Education

 Zinder was appointed Director of the Department of Clinical Biochemistry at the Rambam Medical Center in Haifa, Israel, in 1975, a position he still holds, and in 1978 was appointed senior lecturer in the Faculty of Medicine of the Technicon (Israel Institute of Technology) in Haifa.
 In 1980 he was awarded tenure, and in 1985 Zinder was appointed professor of clinical biochemistry and laboratory medicine.

 In 1982, the Israel Minister of Health appointed Zinder chairman of the ministerial Advisory Committee on Clinical Laboratories and his advisor on clinical laboratories.
 Zinder has since been very active in restructuring the organization and operation of clinical laboratories in Israel.
 He is also a founding member of the Israel Society for Clinical Biochemistry, and from 1987 to 1992 he served two terms as its president.
-He is also one of the early (since 1976) foreign AACC members and has participated in many of AACC’s activities including, recently, as a member of the advisory committee for the foreign AACC membership.
+He is also one of the early (since 1976) foreign the Association for Diagnostics & Laboratory Medicine (formerly AACC) members and has participated in many of the Association for Diagnostics & Laboratory Medicine’s (ADLM) activities including, recently, as a member of the advisory committee for the foreign ADLM membership.

 Zinder’s teaching activities include courses for medical students in clinical biochemistry and in pathophysiology, advanced courses for M.Sc. and Ph.D. students, and continuing education courses for physicians.
 He has been, and continues to be, thesis advisor for students studying for their M.Sc. and Ph.D. degrees, has instructed medical school graduates on their research theses for their M.D. degrees, is the advisor for residents in laboratory medicine, and has been the advisor of medical staff carrying out a one-year program of basic research.
 He is at present establishing the first academic program in laboratory medicine in Israel.